-Throughout their studies each student of the Faculty of Archaeology at Leiden University, however, writes between 90,000 and 120,000 words for essays, internship reports and theses, often providing interesting and methodologically/theoretically solid ideas on Archaeology.
-Most of these texts are, however, only read by a handful of people, as turning these ideas into a scientific paper often requires additional support, making these 'fresh' ideas unavailable for a broader scientific community.
-There seem to be a couple of potential reasons that make students hesitant towards publishing their research: a certain insecurity on the relevance of their work to a broader archaeological field, inexperience and unfamiliarity with the process of publication and a general lack of time while carrying out their 'regular' curriculum.
+Throughout their studies each student of the Faculty of Archaeology at Leiden University writes between 90,000 and 120,000 words for essays, internship reports and theses, often providing interesting and methodologically/theoretically ideas and perspectives.
+Most of these texts are, however, only read by a handful of people, as turning these ideas into a scientific paper often requires additional support, rendering them effectively unavailable for the broader scientific community.
+There seems to be a couple of potential reasons which make students hesitant towards publishing their research: a certain insecurity on the relevance of their work for the broader archaeological field, inexperience and unfamiliarity with the process of publication and a general lack of time while carrying out their 'regular' curriculum.
 By supporting junior archaeologists in writing a short, focused article and guiding them through a process of peer-review by specialists in the particular discourse the research is situated in, we aim to provide junior archaeologists with additional insights on how to improve their work.
 As re-writing only occasionally occurs during the student's curriculum, taking part in a peer-review process will be an invaluable experience and we aim to stimulate and facilitate this (first) step on the academic ladder.
 Instead of focusing on a particular method, region, or span of time, we aim to bring together a variety of archaeological studies and stimulate authors to look beyond the imaginary borders of archaeological sub-disciplines to place their research in a broader archaeological discourse.